Melanie Kaye/Kantrowitz

-Melanie Kaye/Kantrowitz (1945 – July 10, 2018) was an American essayist, poet, academic, and political activist against racism and for economic and social justice.
+Melanie Kaye/Kantrowitz (September 9, 1945 – July 10, 2018) was an American essayist, poet, academic, and political activist.

 Early life

-Born Melanie Kaye in 1945 in Brooklyn, New York, her parents had anglicized their last name from Kantrowitz prior to her birth.
+Born Melanie Kaye in 1945 in the Flatbush neighborhood of Brooklyn, New York City, her parents had anglicized their last name from Kantrowitz prior to her birth.
 Her grandparents emigrated to the United States from Eastern Europe.

 She later added Kantrowitz to her name to honor her Jewish roots.
 Kaye/Kantrowitz was active in the Harlem Civil Rights Movement as a teenager.
 When she was 17, she worked with the Harlem Education Project.
 About this she said "It was my first experience with a mobilizing proud community and with the possibilities of collective action."

 Kaye/Kantrowitz associated her activism with her Jewish upbringing, stating that it was related to her family's Jewish cultural and political heritage "as much as the candles we lit for Hanukkah, or the Seders where bread and matzoh shared the table."
 She wrote in her essay "To Be a Radical Jew in the Late 20th Century" that her "parents had not pushed [her] into activism, yet clearly they raised [her] to do these things".

 In 1966, she left New York to attend graduate school in Berkeley, California.
 Later, she moved to Portland, Oregon, where she remained until 1979 before spending several years in New Mexico.